 Step 1: Visit this page and download the Multiple WMP zip file.
 Extract it to get the MultipleWMP.exe file.

 Step 2: Close Windows Media Player, if running.

-Step 3: Right-click on Multiple WMP and select Run as administrator.
+Step 3: Right-click on the Multiple WMP executable file and select Run as administrator.
 Click Yes for UAC prompt.
-Click on Patch button to patch the file.
-Once Windows Media Player 12 finishes its job, you will see “Done” message.
+Click on the Patch button to patch the file.
+Once Windows Media Player 12 finishes its job, you will see the “Done” message.

 We tested it on Windows 7 (x64) and can confirm that it works without any issues.